Bri-xX/TIL_Full_Stack/README.md

 ## Contact

-If you have any questions, feel free to contact us.
+If you have any questions, feel free to contact me.
 Enjoy coding!

 Remember, this documentation is a guide to get you started.
 It may not cover all the functionalities of the application.
 You're encouraged to explore and expand upon this documentation.